Program

 11:15-12:30 |

 Parallel technical workshops under political awareness 1.
-Action against slavery (Everest 1 & 2) The session, chaired by Mr. John Bande (Vice-Minister of Labour and Vocational Training, Malawi) will discuss children’s vulnerabilities to forced and bonded labour, trafficking, and armed conflict, specific ways to assist hardest to reach children, and ways to address root causes.
-Mr. Gary Craig (Professor) will hold an introductory speech, followed by Mr. Joachim Theis (UNICEF).
-2. Action against commercial sexual exploitation of children & illicit activities (Yangtze 1) The session, chaired by Mr. Tariq Iqbal Puri (Secretary of the Federal Ministry for Labour, Manpower and Overseas Pakistanis, Pakistan) will discuss children’s vulnerabilities to sexual exploitation, organized crime, organized begging and drug trafficking, specific ways to assist hardest to reach children, and ways to address root causes.
-Ms. Theresa Kilbane (UNICEF) and Ms. Simrin Singh (ILO) will hold introductory speeches.
-3. Action against child labour in agriculture (Amazon) Agriculture is the sector with the largest number of child workers.
-This session, chaired by Ms. Eve Crowley (FAO), will review the scope and nature of child labour from industrial plantations to household farms, from fishing to forestry and discuss some of the current challenges and new opportunities.
-Amongst others, Ms. Sue Longley (representative of the Workers’ Group) and Mr. Hellmut Hans Teja Förtsch (representative of the Employers’ Group) will react to an introduction by the chair and a speech by Mr. Felix Blay Kenyah (Ministry of Agriculture, Ghana).
-4. Action against hazardous work (Mississippi) Children are still being exposed to extremely dangerous work in construction, mining, metal- and woodworking, and services of many kinds, including domestic work.
-This session, chaired by Mr. Khandaker Mosharraf Hossain (Minister of Labour and Employment, Bangladesh) will present research on effects of hazardous work on children and adolescents and suggest some practical strategies for action.
-Introductions will be held by Dr. Yuka Ujita (ILO) and by Mr. Paul Huijzendveld (Occupational Safety and Health Agency, Trinidad and Tobago). |
+Action against slavery The session will discuss children’s vulnerabilities to forced and bonded labour, trafficking, and armed conflict, specific ways to assist hardest to reach children, and ways to address root causes.
+2. Action against commercial sexual exploitation of children & illicit activities The session will discuss children’s vulnerabilities to sexual exploitation, organized crime, organized begging and drug trafficking, specific ways to assist hardest to reach children, and ways to address root causes.
+3. Action against child labour in agriculture Agriculture is the sector with the largest number of child workers.
+This session reviews the scope and nature of child labour from industrial plantations to household farms, from fishing to forestry; and discusses some of the current challenges and new opportunities.
+4. Action against hazardous work Children are still being exposed to extremely dangerous work in construction, mining, metal- and woodworking, and services of many kinds including domestic work.
+This session will present research on effects of hazardous work on children and adolescents and suggest some practical strategies for action. |

 Parallel technical workshops under tripartite action 1.
-Social dialogue for effective responses to child labour (Kilimanjaro) This session, chaired by Ms. Agnes Jongerius (chair of the Dutch Trade union Confederation), will discuss social dialogue - from workplace to global agreements - as a vehicle for change in the formal and informal economies, including agriculture; how business practice affects child labour from global value chains to local economies; and the role of cooperatives and multi-stakeholder initiatives.
-Mrs. Deniz Zübeyde Celebioglu (representative of the Employers’ Group), a representative of the ILO and a government representative will hold introductory speeches.
-2. Labour law, inspection and Corporate Social Responsibility (Yangtze 2) This session, chaired by Mr. Norberto Jose Ciaravino (Secretary of State, Ministry of Labour and Social Security, Argentina), will discuss the role of tripartite consultation in developing good law and public policy; enforcement through (state) labour inspection; and the role of public services and Corporate Social Responsibility initiatives in promoting a culture of compliance and supporting remediation.
-Mrs. Maria Clara Escobar Pelaez (representative of the Employers’ Group) and a representative of the Workers’ Group will intervene. |
+Social dialogue for effective responses to child labour This session will discuss social dialogue - from workplace to global agreements - as a vehicle for change in the formal and informal economies, including agriculture; how business practice affects child labour from global value chains to local economies; and the role of cooperatives and multi-stakeholder initiatives.
+2. Labour law, inspection and Corporate Social Responsibility This session will discuss the role of tripartite consultation in developing good law and public policy; enforcement through (state) labour inspection; and the role of public services and Corporate Social Responsibility initiatives in promoting a culture of compliance and supporting remediation.

 |